Chart Color Schemes

 Flynn features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.1% of all households, including 41.8% couples with children, 27.9% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 18.9%, with lone person households at 15.9% and group households comprising 3.0%.
+Family households comprise 81.1% of all households, including 41.8% couples with children, 27.9% couples without children and 10.1% single parent families.
+Non-family households make up the remaining 18.9%, with lone person households at 15.9% and group households comprising 3.0%.
 The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households